Many people have already asked about yarn requirements.

 This CAL will come in three ‘Seasons’.

 Season 1 – Initial release of the Wrapped in Jamie CAL.
-Includes 12 different squares, square border and a design for a 3 x 4 blanket outer border.
+Includes 12 different squares, square border and a design for a 3 x 4 squares blanket outer border project.

 Please note: due to the many options for projects the squares provide, yarn kits do NOT consider yarn for a border in Season 1.

-Season 2 – Continuing after Season 1, starting with the big Claire Square (which is 4 times the size of a normal square), followed by 8 more squares and a border option for a .
+Season 2 – Continuing after Season 1, starting with the big Claire Square (which is 4 times the size of a normal square), followed by 8 more squares and a border option for a project considering all squares.

-Season 3 – Triangles to fill in the gaps for the shawl options and the big ‘Diamond Kilt Claire 20’ layout, plus optional borders for different projects in different sizes.
+Season 3 – Triangles to fill in the gaps for the shawl options and the big ‘Diamond Kilt Claire 20’ layout, plus a project border for this layout.